 What are McDonald’s segments?

-At the qualitative level the segments can be organized in four main ones:
+At the qualitative level the segments can be organized into four main ones:

-- The U.S., which as of 2018 represents still the most significant market.
+- The U.S., as of 2018 represents still the most significant market.

 - International Lead Markets include Australia, Canada, France, Germany, the U.K., and related markets.

-- High Growth Markets that comprise markets with high growth potentials include China, Italy, Korea, the Netherlands, Poland, Russia, Spain, Switzerland, and related markets.
+- High Growth Markets that comprise markets with high growth potential include China, Italy, Korea, the Netherlands, Poland, Russia, Spain, Switzerland, and related markets.

 - Foundational Markets & Corporate, the remaining markets in the McDonald’s system, most of which operate under a primarily franchised model.